 After the 1948 War of Independence, fought in response to the attack by their Arab neighbours, the city was divided into West and East Jerusalem.
 The Old City of Jerusalem at the centre was treated separately and divided between Israel and Jordan.
 The Western Wall, within the Old City, was included in Jordanian territory and Jews were not allowed to go there at all.

 In 1967, when Israel prevailed over its Arab neighbours in the 'Six Day War', the whole of the Old City fell into Israeli hands.
 Jews worldwide rejoiced at the return to this holy place.
 Whole families; mothers and fathers, sisters and brothers, rushed to offer up prayers of thanks and commemoration.

-Sadly, for decades now, the Orthodox Chief Rabbinate of Israel has forbidden women even to approach the Wall, let alone pray there.
-Security officers are employed to turn them away.
+For decades, the Orthodox Chief Rabbinate of Israel had forbidden women even to approach the Wall, let alone pray there.
+Security officers were employed to turn them away.

-However, in recent times, the organisation 'Women of the Wall' ('WoW'), has appealed this prohibition and indeed, has staged group protests against their exclusion.
-They have now been 'heard' in the Knesset, Israel's Parliament but the issue remains contentious and unresolved.
+However, in recent times, the organisation 'Women of the Wall' ('WoW'), appealed this prohibition and staged protests against their exclusion.
+In early 2016 Israel approved a new space where men and women are permitted to pray together in equality.

 Rosie Block, Emeritus Curator, State Library of New South Wales